microsoft/language-server-protocol/_specifications/specification-3-16.md

 		commitCharactersSupport?: boolean

 		/**
-		 * Client supports the follow content formats for the documentation
+		 * Client supports the following content formats for the documentation
 		 * property.
 The order describes the preferred format of the client.
 		 */
 		documentationFormat?: MarkupKind[];